dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 As for the legal framework, you can't construct a business plan or negotiate with partners without knowing the details of how your business entity will be structured.
-Being aware of your options here is critical as nothing is worse then funnelling thousands into starting your fledgling dream business, just to realize that you set it all up wrong.
+Being aware of your options here is critical, as nothing is worse then funnelling thousands into starting your fledgling dream business, just to realize that you set it all up wrong.
 Knowing the basics on trademark, copyright and patent law is a must if you're going to properly structure and protect